 Drafted by Ed Monnig

-Connectivity is a complex issue and connectivity requirements vary with species as indicated in the Revised Assessment.
-It is also an emerging science.
-As reported on page 150 of the Revised Assessment it is a work in progress for the Lolo National Forest:

-“At the time of writing this Assessment, only initial results for closed-canopy species are available with the full connectivity analysis ongoing.
-Initial results for closed-canopy species are presented in Figure 24.”

-Of the species of concern on the Forest only fisher is a closed canopy species.

-Although the Forest analysis of connectivity needs for various species is only partially completed, several salient conclusions can be drawn from this and other work on this topic.

-The conclusions indicate that the most significant connectivity concerns are not affected by Forest management but rather are often related to highways and associated development that is not controlled by the Forest Service.

-It is also worth noting that most of the terrestrial species of greatest interest and concern to the public and forest managers are not old growth dependent.
-These include grizzly, lynx, and wolverine.
-These species require a variety of habitats that includes a large percentage of early seral habitat conditions.
-FW-VEGF-DC-10 indicates the Forest should be working toward a desired condition of less medium-sized closed canopy forest overall as well as disaggregation of this condition and increased landscape-level ecosystem diversity and heterogeneity.
-This desired condition could be argued as working against the interest of fishers but perhaps in favor of species that favor more open landscapes with more early seral forest conditions.
-This competition between species needs again supports the Forest’s broad-scale, ecosystem approach to wildlife issues.
-It is worth noting that the Flathead National Forest Plan follows a similar approach and calls for managing grizzly bear core areas for a variety of habit conditions and forest age classes.

-Given the variety of terrestrial species, providing a variety of conditions in connectivity areas is essential.
+Given the variety of terrestrial species, the LRC believes that providing a variety of conditions in connectivity areas is essential.
 This would seem to indicate the need for more landscape manipulation and management.
 Providing access to critical habitat areas to increase “landscape-level ecosystem diversity and heterogeneity” often challenges managers.
 The second critical element in well-functioning connection corridors is security from human incursion and disruptive activities for security-sensitive species such as grizzly bears.
-This is often seen as a barrier and hindrance to management access.
-However, more frequent use of temporary roads and more diligent monitoring of closed roads can reduce the security issues.
+This implies a careful consideration of the feasibility of managing and maintaining the existing road system and constraining additional new roads in areas of connectivity.
+Although limiting road access is often assumed to be a barrier and hindrance to management discretion (particularly for fire suppression), the LRC believes this assumption is overemphasized.
+We believe more frequent use of temporary roads and more diligent monitoring of closed roads can reduce the security issues.

-And lastly I would note some vacillation in the Forest Plan in reconciling the benefits and difficulties of connectivity between various forested vegetative conditions such as old growth or refugia.
-At times the Proposed Action seems to endorse a maximalist approach to connectivity of some forest types and conditions, and at other times the Proposed Action and the Revised Assessment and Appendix 3 of the Proposed Action acknowledge the challenges of too much connectivity of vegetative conditions because of the risk of extreme contagion in disturbance events like fire and insects.
+The LRC also notes that at times the Proposed Action endorses a maximalist approach to connectivity and at other times the Proposed Action and the Revised Assessment and Appendix 3 of the Proposed Action acknowledge the challenges of too much connectivity of vegetative conditions because of the risk of extreme contagion in disturbance events like fire and insects.
 More time should be spent acknowledging and reconciling these perspectives and providing more clear direction in the plan components addressing this issue.

 Recommendations: